daodiseoanchor/anchor-web-app/app/src/pages/terms/assets/tos2.md

 We make no warranties as to the markets on which digital assets are transferred, purchased, or traded.
 You are solely responsible for determining what, if any, taxes apply to your digital asset transactions.
 We are not responsible for determining the taxes that apply to your transactions.

 We do not store, send, or receive digital assets or funds.
 This is because digital assets exist only by virtue of the ownership record maintained on its supporting blockchain.
-Any transfer of digital assets occurs within the decentralized Protocol and Terra blockchain and not in the Interface.
+Any transfer of digital assets occurs within the decentralized Protocol and Daodiseo blockchain and not in the Interface.
 We cannot assist you to cancel or otherwise modify any transaction or transaction details.
 There are no warranties or guarantees that a transfer initiated via the Interface will successfully transfer title or right in any digital asset.

 Accordingly, you understand and agree to assume full responsibility for all of the risks of accessing and using the Interface and interacting with the Protocol.